What is motor trade insurance?

 - Be upfront with your broker about your renewal terms and price.

-- Don’t include too many brokers in your search for cheap motor trade insurance.
+- Don’t include too many brokers in your search.

 - The premises you operate from – unusual construction, shared premises or those in high crime areas can add pounds to your premium.